Sólarljóð

 Though written in the traditional metric style of the old Norse religious and wisdom poetry, the poem draws heavily on inspiration from European medieval visionary literature and the metaphors of contemporary Christian literature.
-Despite its references to Norse mythology, it bears no signs of syncretism, but bears a convinced testimony of the new faith.
+Despite its references to Norse mythology, it bears no signs of syncretism, but bears a convinced testimony of the Christian religion.

 Excerpt

 The two last stanzas in the edition of Ólafur Briem follow.